by Susan Flantzer

 - Ulrika Eleonora, Queen of Sweden (1688 – 1741), married Friedrich of Hesse-Kassel, later both Fredrik I, King of Sweden and Friedrich V, Landgrave of Hesse-Kassel, no children Ulrika Eleonora succeeded her childless brother and two years later abdicated the Swedish throne in favor of her husband

 The marriage of Karl XI and Ulrika Eleonora was considered a success but the couple had very different personalities.
 Karl was fond of physical activities like hunting and riding while Ulrika enjoyed reading and the fine arts.
 As Queen of Sweden, Ulrika Eleonora had limited political influence and was overshadowed by her mother-in-law.
 Even after her son married Ulrika Eleonora, Hedwig Eleonora remained the first lady of the court.
 Foreign ambassadors always paid their respects to Hedwig Eleonora first, and then Ulrika Eleonora.
 In 1690, weakened by her seven childbirths, Ulrika Eleonora developed a fatal non-diagnosed illness.
-She died on July 26, 1693, aged 36, after having spent 1692 -1693 in bed, and was buried at Riddarholmen Church in Stockholm, Sweden.
+She died on July 26, 1693, aged 36, after spending 1692 -1693 in bed, and was buried at Riddarholmen Church in Stockholm, Sweden.
 On his deathbed, Karl told his mother that he had not been happy since Ulrika Eleonora’s death.

 Karl XI survived his wife by only four years.
 The year after Ulrika Eleonora’s death, Karl had abdominal pains.
 During the summer of 1696, the pain became severe and he was given medication that provided only temporary relief.
 Karl continued to perform his duties but in February 1697, the pain became too severe for him to continue his work.
 His doctors discovered that he had a large hardening in his abdomen.
 At that time, there was little the doctors could do other than relieve the pain with medication.
 Karl XI, King of Sweden died on April 5, 1697, at Tre Kronor Castle in Stockholm, Sweden, aged 41.
 An autopsy revealed that he had developed cancer that had spread throughout the abdominal cavity.
 Karl was buried with his wife at Riddarholmen Church.